 Next-gen MSPs emphasize tactics such as automation and self-service in order to increase agility and reduce cost.
-By building self-regulating solutions that can run without a great deal of human attention, next-gen MSPs free up time and effort for their clients to pursue higher-level, higher-impact activities.
+By building self-regulating solutions that can run without a great deal of human attention, next gen managed services providers free up time and effort for their clients to pursue higher-level, higher-impact activities.

 What do next-gen MSPs really do?

 In short, next-gen MSPs aim to better prepare their customers to adapt to a changing cloud landscape.
 Below, we’ll discuss just a few of the ways that next-gen MSPs represent a departure from traditional managed services.
 In all of these changes, the focus is on automation and building dedicated solutions that keep the customer better-informed and more in control of their own IT destiny.

 - Hardware to Software: By migrating away from on-premises hardware to cloud-based solutions, next-gen MSPs and their clients no longer have to worry about fixing a server that’s gone down or refreshing their technology at regular intervals.
 Instead, they can focus on the software and cloud services that best help them achieve their business needs.